bruunofco/jsSession/README.md

-# jsSession
+# JsSession
-create, manipulate sessions and cookies easily with javascript
+Create and manipulate sessions and cookies easily with javascript.